South Korean portal to disable entertainment comments after death of K-pop star

 The decision to switch off the comments, which will take effect this month, was part of Kakao’s long-standing efforts to stamp out unacceptable comment, such as hate expression, it added.

+The portal will stop providing related search keywords for people by the end of this year, according to Kakao.

-Reporting by Ju-min Park; Editing by Clarence Fernandez
+Reporting by Ju-min Park; Editing by Clarence Fernandez and Catherine Evans